-There are approved limits for credit to deposit ratio, liquid assets to total assets ratio, maturity mismatch, commitments for both on-balance sheet and off balance sheet items and borrowing from money market and foreign exchange position.
+There are approved limits for Market risk related instruments both on-balance sheet and off-balance sheet items.
 The limits are monitored and enforced on a regular basis to protect against market risks.
-The exchange rate committee of the bank meets on a daily basis to review the prevailing market condition, exchange rate, foreign exchange position, and transactions to mitigate foreign exchange risks.
+The exchange rate committee of the Bank meets on a daily basis to review the prevailing market condition, exchange rate, foreign exchange position and transactions to mitigate foreign exchange risks.